Extraskilled56/chat-sync/README.md

 # chat-sync

 Chat Sync is a open-source chat platform

+# requirements

+- latest version of python
+- latest version of flask (pip)